Quasolaris/AWS_CaseStudy/S3/README.md

 ```
 Replace the index.html inside the bucket with the updated one.

-Go to the public URL of the bucket and make a request, chekc the network-debugging (F12) of your browser to see if the request works.
+Go to the public URL of the bucket and make a request, check the network-debugging (F12) of your browser to see if the request works.
 When you get a Cross-Origin error then the request worked.
 Now to go the Lambda function and check the logs.